 Planned Parenthood is targeting you, and especially you teen girls with the message that they're the ones you can trust.
 They say they're the ones you should go to for answers; they say they’re fighting for you.
 They're fighting for your trust and support.

-I want to share a video that has an powerful message of hope for those who’ve suffered through an abortion.
+I want to share a video that has a powerful message of hope for those who’ve suffered through an abortion.

-This is a video of a woman named Lisa who dealt with abuse, divorce, and had three abortions.
+Here is a link to a video of a woman named Lisa who dealt with abuse, divorce, and had three abortions.
 She has an incredible witness about the healing she received.
 The beauty of being Catholic is that besides counseling, we have the Sacrament of Confession where Christ Himself forgives us.
 Lisa experiences peace when she stopped hiding her abortions in the dark.
 Her shame was wiped away.

 It’s hard to respond to.
 Here are some ways you can talk about this argument.